johndavid400/spree_suppliers/README.md

 Before being able to check out with the new changes, go to /admin and do the following things:

-1. create a vendor (with valid address)
+1. create a supplier
+2. create a shipping method
 3. create a payment method (use "check" to test with)
-6. add product for vendor to use - then edit to assign new product to the vendor
+6. add product for supplier to use - then edit product and assign to to the desired supplier

 Go through checkout process normally, then check orders page on the admin panel to view the details of an order and all supplier invoices that are created.